SepidSystem/OrganicUI/front-end/doc/base-component.md

 # BaseComponent
 All Components of this framework de
 ## repatch(delta)
-this method for update state .
+.
 Properties of `state` will be overwritten by properties in the delta if they have the same key.
 Later `delta` properties will similarly overwrite earlier ones. after chaging state `forceUpdate` called.
 Calling `forceUpdate()` will cause `render()` to be called on the component.

 ## how to inherit from `BaseComponent`